Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/masked-select/masked-select.md

 # Create a mask tensor with boolean values
 mask = torch.tensor([True, False, True, False, True])

-# Use masked_select to select elements based on the mask
+# Use masked_select to extract elements from the input tensor where the mask is True
 selected_elements = torch.masked_select(input_tensor, mask)

 # Print the selected elements